 The Breaking Bad locations are spread around Albuquerque, but generally cluster in two distinct areas: the Northeast Heights and Downtown.
 With this in mind, the easiest way to tour the sites is to check out the Northeast Heights sites by car and then opt to walk or cycle the Downtown sites (or take the cycling tour recommended below).

-The most recognisable of the Breaking Bad locations are situated here in the Northeast Heights, including Walter White's house and the A-1 Car Wash.
+The most recognizable of the Breaking Bad locations are situated here in the Northeast Heights, including Walter White's house and the A-1 Car Wash.
 If you've hired a car, this is the best place to start.
-Begin at Marie and Hank's house in the foothills and work your way down to the car wash, the Whites' house and the park where Mike takes his granddaughter.
+Begin at Marie and Hank's house in the foothills and work your way down to the car wash, the Whites' house (it's private property, so don't intrude) and the park where Mike takes his granddaughter.
 While you're here, stop in at Savoy for a posh lunch at the restaurant where Walter meets Gretchen Schwartz in Season 2.
 Also in the Northeast Heights is Paul's Monterey Inn, a dimly lit speakeasy where Walter and Jesse meet to discuss killing thugs in Season 3.

 Twisters: playing the part of the inimitable Los Pollos Hermanos on the show, Twisters is in fact an Albuquerque chain that serves up New Mexican fast food specialties, from burritos to burgers.

 Savoy Wine Bar & Grill: a great spot for an upmarket dinner or glass of wine in the restaurant where Walt argues with Gretchen in Season 2.

 Dog House Drive In: the flashing neon sign of this Old Town drive-in became an icon of Breaking Bad throughout the seasons, including when Jesse gives away his cash to a homeless man in the final season.
 Food is reassuringly greasy and cheap.